 - Assistant Director for Campus Life, Chair

-The selected students will be recommended to Dean of Students for approval.
+The selected students will be recommended to the Dean of Students for approval.

 - The scholarships will be awarded once per year.